-Located in northern Uganda, right on the Nile, is the burgeoning town of Karuma.
-Its borders run right up to a vast game reserve, and it's also the location of an enormous hydroelectric dam that's being constructed.
-Industry is picking up and people are flooding in for work, but despite its proximity to the Nile, water scarcity is still a big problem.
+Karuma is burgeoning town in northern Uganda, situated right on the Nile.
+It borders a vast game reserve, and it also happens to be the location of an enormous hydroelectric dam that's being constructed.
+Industry is picking up and people are flooding in for work, but despite its proximity to the Nile, water scarcity remains a tremendous problem.

 We plan to base our operations out of Karuma for the foreseeable future as we ramp up a sustainable water service.